 In the early episodes of Franxx, little emphasis is put on the setting, it’s purposefully left vague for the majority of the show.
 Post-apocalyptic Earth is mostly deserts, a council of powerful adults issue orders to the various squads of kids to protect the plantations containing adults unfit for battle.
 Kids pilot mechas to destroy oncoming attacks from giant alien creatures known as Klaxosaurs.

 What began as a standard, but functional premise, rapidly descended into nonsense.
 With each big reveal and twist the show gradually lost what the main story was even about.
-At the start of the series the creatures the kids fight are aliens, then it’s revealed to be an older form of humans, then it’s revealed the council of adults were the real aliens all along, because why the fuck not.
+At the start of the series the creatures the kids fight are aliens, then it’s revealed to be an older form of humans, then it’s revealed the council of adults were the real aliens all along, because why the hell not.
 Then it’s revealed that all of the adults are immortal because they injected molten lava into themselves.
 There are so many conflicting pieces in the lore of Franxx, it's total illogical nonsense.
 The best way to look at the writing in Franxx is from a thematic perspective because that’s all the show seems to care about.